KevinApodaca/FRIC-team8-SBSG/Meeting-Records.md

   3. Kevin will finish ERB report and work on archiving data.
   4. Adrian & Alex will work on adding new analysts to events and showing analyst information.
 - Meeting's Overall Score: 8 / 10

+## 11/30/2020

+- Objective: Review deliverables before demo
+- Start Time: 7:00pm
+- End Time: 8:00pm
+- Attendees: Kevin Apodaca, Alex Ortega, Agustin Cortez, Adrian Gonzalez, Richard Quinn
+- Meeting Agenda: Demo the reports and the archive functionality, also show the new git server
+- Meeting Summary: We showcased each of the reports that need to be generated.
+We also went over documentation and the archiving of data and discussed the questions we still had to ask for the demo.
+- Action Items:
+  1. Final demo

+- Meeting's Overall Score: 10 / 10